As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You are likely to find that there is an increase in sugar to taste in the prosecco, and you will have far less carbonation in the bottle as well.

 This is going to be extremely noticeable, and although many people prefer prosecco once it has sat and become sweeter and less bubbly, this is something to be aware of before you store it so that your preference is maintained.

 This will also be especially noticeable depending on how you are serving your prosecco.
-If you are making cocktails with it you may be able to add additional soda water for bubbly effect and maintain the flavor you are looking for even if your prosecco has been sitting for a few days, whereas if you are drinking it straight you are likely to be unhappy with the taste after three days of sitting.
+If you are making cocktails with it, you may be able to add additional soda water for a bubbly effect and maintain the flavor you are looking for even if your prosecco has been sitting for a few days, whereas if you are drinking it straight, you are likely to be unhappy with the taste after three days of sitting.

-The primary way to ensure your prosecco stays optimal for as long as possible, be sure you are keeping it as cold as possible in your refrigerator.
+The primary way to ensure your prosecco stays optimal for as long as possible be sure you keep it as cold as possible in your refrigerator.

 After you are done pouring, place it immediately back in the refrigerator to reduce the amount of gas that is released while it is sitting out in your home.

 By continuously keeping it cold, you will slow down the release of gas and therefore keep your carbonation for longer.
 Try different methods of covering your prosecco to store to find what you think works best for you, as many people report different results depending on the methods used to store opened bottles.

 The spoon method mentioned above is highly recommended, although some users have reported that it did not help enough.